-Although there is no case law in Turkey that analyses the differences between the experimental use exemption and the Bolar exemption, Turkish legal scholars generally hold that experimental acts regulated under the Bolar exemption have a commercial purpose, whereas those under the experimental use exemption do not.
+Although no case law in Turkey analyses the differences between the experimental use exemption and the Bolar exemption, Turkish legal scholars generally hold that experimental acts regulated under the Bolar exemption have a commercial purpose.
+In contrast, those under the experimental use exemption do not.

-So, when it comes to a clinical trial conducted for the purpose of ling a marketing authorisation application, it is important to evaluate whether the marketing authorisation application should be led in Turkey or whether the clinical trial is still exempt from patent rights even if the marketing authorisation application has not been led in Turkey.
+So, when it comes to a clinical trial conducted for filing a marketing authorisation application, it is important to evaluate whether the marketing authorisation application should be led in Turkey or whether the clinical trial is still exempt from patent rights even if the marketing authorisation application has not been led in Turkey.

-To answer this, it is useful to examine the purpose of the Turkish IP Law.
+It is useful to examine the purpose of the Turkish IP Law to answer the above.
 The reason behind the experimental use exemption under Article 85/3(b) reads as follows: “Experimental acts comprising the invention which is subject for a patent are excluded from the scope of patent protection on the ground that such acts may improve technological progress.”

-With regard to the legal purpose for bringing experimental use exemption in Turkey; the legislator focused on “improving technological process” and does not mention the need for a marketing authorisation application.
-This therefore suggests that clinical trials carried out in Turkey serve to improve technological progress and their goal is less associated with commercial purposes.
+Concerning the legal purpose for bringing experimental use exemption in Turkey, the legislator focused on “improving technological process” and did not mention the need for a marketing authorisation application.
+Therefore, this suggests that clinical trials in Turkey improve technological progress, and their goal is less associated with commercial purposes.

 The legal reasoning behind the Bolar exemption under Article 85/3(c) reads as follows:

 “it is regulated that patented medicines can be used for the tests and experiments for registration of generics provided that mass production other than those required for registration is not carried out, stored and offered for sale.
-Thus, period for generics to enter into market will be shortened at the expiry date of the patent production.
-In further, experimental acts comprising the invention within the scope of this subparagraph are excluded from the scope of patent protection since such acts may improve technological progress”.
+Thus, the period for generics to enter the market will be shortened at the expiry date of the patent production.
+Further, experimental acts comprising the invention within this subparagraph are excluded from the scope of patent protection since such acts may improve technological progress”.

 First published by IAM - International Report, in 12.05.2021